Apply for a Grant

 Each conservation district is eligible for a mini-grant (up to $1,500 initially per conservation district) to hold local Manure Management Manual and/or Agricultural Erosion & Sedimentation Plan workshops.
 These sessions would assist farmers in understanding requirements and lead to development of a complete manure management plan and/or agricultural erosion & sedimentation plan.
 Financial support for this project is provided by the Pennsylvania Department of Environmental Protection through the Chesapeake Bay Implementation Grant, the Clean Water Fund and the Chesapeake Bay Regulatory and Accountability Program (CBRAP).

 The grant round is currently closed.
-The deadline to apply for the 2016-17 round was December 30, 2016.
+The deadline to apply was January 26, 2018.
 Click here for grant guidelines and templates.

 Nonpoint Source Pollution Educational Mini-Grant Program